Login

 Fig. 6—Fixed principal amortization table with present value calculation at user-selected discount rate

 If an investor purchases the loan on September 30, 2024 for a price of $863,159.00 and holds the loan until all payments are made on time, they will earn an annual return of 6.5% on the investment.
-The total payments received will equal $1,047,500.00.
+The total amount received will be $1,047,500.00.

 Back to the Ultimate Financial Calculator.